-NZNO congratulates COASTN for their work during 2019/2020 year and wishes them success in their goals for the forthcoming year.
-NZNO and I personally look forward to working with the Committee and all of the COASTN members throughout the remainder of this year to achieve their goals.
+Again, NZNO congratulates the College of Respiratory Nurses for their work during 2019/2020 year and acknowledges this 2021 year is another challenging one for the Colleges members.
+We wish them/you all success and safety in your goals for the this year.
+NZNO and I personally look forward to working with the Committee and all of the College members throughout the remainder of this year to achieve your goals.